 Additional Tips for Using Compression Socks

-• Pair with Comfortable Shoes: Combining compression socks with supportive shoes can help reduce leg fatigue and discomfort, especially during long periods of standing or walking.
+- Pair with Comfortable Shoes: Compression socks combined with supportive shoes can help reduce leg fatigue and discomfort, especially during long periods of standing or walking.

-• Rotate Multiple Pairs: Keep a few pairs of compression socks in rotation.
-This extends their lifespan and ensures that you always have a clean pair ready to go.
+- Rotate Multiple Pairs: Rotate a few pairs of compression socks.
+This extends their lifespan and ensures you always have a clean pair ready.

-• Proper Care: Wash your socks regularly with a gentle detergent and avoid using fabric softeners, as they can damage the material's elasticity.
+- Proper Care: Wash your compression socks regularly with a gentle detergent.
+Avoid using fabric softeners, as they can damage the material's elasticity.

 Common Myths About Compression Socks